Doctor-love/wagwan/README.md

 ========
 - Enterprise ready greeting and error messages
 - Ability to exclude hosts or host groups from report
+- Get the current over-all status of your hosts
+- Get number of recieved log messages and some historical comparison'

 Feature wish list
 =================